-MELTS, pMELTS, and rhyolite-MELTS for Mac OS X
+MELTS for Mac OS X

-This page provides instructions for configuring your Mac OS X system to run a native version of the MELTS (now superseded by rhyolite-MELTS) or pMELTS software package.
+This page provides instructions for configuring your Mac OS X system to run a native version of the rhyolite-MELTS (which supersedes MELTS) or pMELTS software package.
 Rhyolite-MELTS is based on the original MELTS calibration with modifications that should affect only the stability of quartz and alkali-feldspar.
 Consequently, application of rhyolite-MELTS to more mafic systems (or any system that is quartz and alkali-feldspar absent) should yield results identical to those from the orginal MELTS calibration.
-A number of algorithmic modifications have been made to rhyolite-MELTS that make the program less prone to numerical failures.
-Results computed using the rhyolite-MELTS/pMELTS software package should properly cited.
-See the MELTS citation information for details.
+In addition, a number of algorithmic modifications to rhyolite-MELTS make the program less prone to numerical failures.

 Download and configure